 Once the need for an AQA has been identified through the procedures above, the AQA can either take the form of a simple or detailed assessment.
 A simple assessment relies on already known information and does not require a quantification of the impacts, whereas a detailed assessment requires specific recorded data to be used through a detailed modelling process.
-In most circumstances, a detailed assessment will be required, particularly for sites in close proximity to an existing or proposed AQMA and/or Low Emission Zone (LEZ), and where proposals include the installation of biomass, or where the pollutant levels are close to the SAQ objective levels.
+In most circumstances, a detailed assessment will be required, particularly for sites in close proximity to an existing or proposed Air Quality Management Area and/or Low Emission Zone (LEZ).
+A detailed assessment will also be required where proposals include the installation of biomass, or where the pollutant levels are close to the Scottish Air Quality objective levels.
 In some circumstances a simple assessment may be sufficient, however the planning authority will make the final decision on this.
 Early engagement with the planning authority is encouraged to discuss likely AQAs and their content.